collapsed-stacks/startups/questions/8773/which-suffix-to-add-for-your-it-business.md

 - tagged: `business-registration`, `naming`
 - score: 2

-<p>What are the implications of adding a suffix to a technological startup ? </p>
+What are the implications of adding a suffix to a technological startup ?

-<p>For example an IT company called <b>x</b> can have the suffixes <b> IT, Labs, Technologies </b>.<br />
-Which one of these signals an innovative and flexible company ?</p>
+For example an IT company called <b>x</b> can have the suffixes <b> IT, Labs, Technologies </b>.<br /> Which one of these signals an innovative and flexible company ?

-<p>I have heard cases of a company name ending in Labs being rejected as the Registrar of Companies thought they were going to be making chemical weapons.</p>
+I have heard cases of a company name ending in Labs being rejected as the Registrar of Companies thought they were going to be making chemical weapons.

 ## No Answers